 The lemur is undoubtedly the nation’s most famous resident.
 Sixty different types of this endangered primate are unique to the island, with some inhabiting the emerald-green rainforest of the Malagasy Islands.

-One of the highlights of a yachting vacation to this part of the world is meeting the friendly black lemur colony on Nosy Komba, dubbed appropriately as Lemur Island, or spotting the five species of lemurs on the unspoilt isle of Antosha.
+One of the highlights of a yacht charter in Madagascar to this part of the world is meeting the friendly black lemur colony on Nosy Komba, dubbed appropriately as Lemur Island, or spotting the five species of lemurs on the unspoilt isle of Antosha.

-Of course, there are many other captivating creatures to behold on land, from the cat-like fossa and colourful and camouflaged chameleons to peculiarly-shaped insects and vividly-hued frogs.
+Of course, there are many other captivating creatures to behold on land during your motor yacht charter in Madagascar, from the cat-like fossa and colourful and camouflaged chameleons to peculiarly-shaped insects and vividly-hued frogs.

 Nothing comes close to crouching in the forest and catching a glimpse of an endemic species and these once-in-a-lifetime wildlife watching opportunities are rife in Madagascar.

 Similarly impressive are the trees and plants, be it the lush rainforest foliage, mangrove swamps, the hundreds of orchids or the spiny forests of the desert south.
-Sure to take your breath away, however, are the otherworldly baobab trees, towering like giant windmills over the savannah.
+Sure to take your breath away during your Madagascar yacht charter, however, are the otherworldly baobab trees, towering like giant windmills over the savannah.

 The abundance of flora and fauna continues around Madagascar’s stunning coastline and offshore, where dozens of islands and barrier reef provides shelter to a diverse mix of marine life.

-From late-September to December, whale sharks frequent these waters and a team of expert researchers provides tours to travellers wanting to see these gentle giants for themselves.
+From late-September to December, whale sharks frequent these waters and a team of expert researchers provides tours to Madagascar superyacht travellers wanting to see these gentle giants for themselves.

 Around this time of year, humpback whales can usually be spotted too.
 Migrating from the Antarctic, large pods arrive in the protected eastern waters to mate, birth and nurse their young.